Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Fluff's Original Cage.
 Cramped Fluff.

-So we got a Ferplast Duetto aviary for her.
-A large cage like this means if we don't have time to let her out every single night we don't have to worry about her getting too bored.
-Have a look at the pet shopping page for places to get a similar cage if you can't find one.
-This is a two story bird cage and we had to use a jigsaw to cut a hole between floors, cutting both the tray and the support floor underneath.
-We bought some strips of angled metal from a DIY store and stuck them on the edges of the tray with aruldite to stop bedding being kicked over the edge.
-This originally was aluminium and the little wotsits chewed it - we replaced it with iron which wasn't quite as attractive but was chewproof.
 The floor of he aviary tray was filled with Eco bed which is low dust shredded cardboard - see the Bedding page.
 Originally, as shown in the first picture, we had a wire mesh middle floor.However, this arrangement did not work well as she had the habit of peeing on the second floor and spraying the wall.
-With the solid floor we have managed to litter train her to use a stainless steel tray when she pees which allows us to keep the cage a lot cleaner without having to do a full clean out as often.
-Unfortunately Spike wasn't a good and tended to go where he felt like it.
+With the solid floor we have managed to litter train her to use a stainless steel tray to pee in, which allowed us to keep the cage a lot cleaner without having to do a full clean out as often.
+Unfortunately Spike lived by the maxim "when you've gotta go you've gotta go" and didn't use the litter tray.
 There is a lot of discussion about the reletive merits of mesh vs solid floors, mesh floors can be more hygeinic and lower risk of dust allergy, but solid floors are safer and can't cause bumblefoot.
-The second floor was originally reached by a metal parrot ladder, but later replaced with a perch that they use to jump up.
-One warning about cage heights - with a tall cage like this always make sure that they cannot fall more than about 18 inches as they can injure themselves.
+The second floor was originally reached by a metal parrot ladder, but later replaced with a perch that they use to jump up and prevents falls.
+One warning about cage heights - with a tall cage like this always make sure that there is a shelf of hammock under and potential fall of more than about a foot to prevent injuries.

 The much-missed Fluff relaxing in her hammocky hammock.